 Then Walker, the accidental hero, paddled out to sea to catch another wave.

-MCT Law is a national law firm who helps clients with defective hip replacements, vaccine injuries, construction and commercial litigation and whistlesblower cases.
+MCT Law is a national law firm that helps clients with defective hip replacements, vaccine injuries, construction and commercial litigation, and whistlesblower cases.
 Contact us for a free case review by calling 888.952.5242 or fill out a form below.